-JALWAYS STAY
+"ALWAYS STAY

+UP-TO-DATE

-UP-TO-DATE WITH
+WITH BUSINESS

-BUSINESS JARGON,
+JARGON,

-BECAUSE
+BECAUSE IF

-IF YOU SPEAK
+YOU SPEAK

 PROFESSIONALLY,

-YOU SOUND COMPETENT AND SMART
+YOU SEEM COMPETENT

-IMMEDIATELY.
+IMMEDIATELY."

-Carina Maas, Project Manager, 2019
+Carina Maas, EU Project Manager, 2020

-IMPRESS WITH YOUR PROFESSIONAL JARGON Show-off your expertise with professional language and impress co-workers and superiors with state-of-the-art vocabulary used across Europe and beyond.
+IMPRESS WITH YOUR PROFESSIONAL JARGON

+Show-off your expertise with professional language and impress co-workers and superiors with state-of-the-art vocabulary used across Europe and beyond.

 QF, CEFR, ECVET and Learning Outcomes...?
 Talent Management, Knowmads and FOBO?
 What does that mean?
 It is almost like learning another language!
 Is it really worth it?
 Why should anyone remember these acronyms and terms?
 And does anybody use them, really?

 The answer is quite easy: Yes, it is worth it and yes, professionals really use these phrases.
 And they have many reasons to do so!

 While at first encounter, some of the terms may seem new and complicated, they contribute to a clear communication among various parties that probably do not share the same language in other areas.
-This applies to educational bodies such as vocational education and training centres as well as BE AWARE OF THE MEANING OF MODERN BUZZWORDS - SUPERFICIAL SEMI-KNOWLEDGE CAN BE DANGEROUS. international business partners.
+This applies to educational bodies such as vocational education and training centres as well as international business partners.

 For example, if your company is offering work-based learning, your trainees probably arrive in your company with a certificate of their vocational centre that states a certain amount of ECVET credits points, an EQF level and verbal learning outcomes.
 Since this is mandatory procedure of VET centres all across the European Union, you can expect this to be valid in all member states.

 As the person responsible for the work-based learning processes in your company it is up to you to put these terms into context.
 But what do they mean to you and your work?

 In a nutshell, the ECVET credits provide you with information on how much time your trainee invested in learning their craft and the learning outcomes summarise what kind of knowledge and skills your trainee is able to do after finishing their training.
 The EQF level indicates how much autonomy and responsibility you can expect from your trainee based on their competences.
-The handy benefit is that these terms stay...